 Due to section 512(a)(6), nonprofits will need to make a reasonable and good-faith effort to identify whether they have multiple unrelated business activities.
 If multiple unrelated business activities are identified, the exempt organization will need to calculate the taxable income or loss from each unrelated business activity separately so that a loss from one unrelated business activity does not create a reduction in taxable income from profitable unrelated business activity.
 This will also necessitate the tracking of separate NOLs by each unrelated business activity.
 This will certainly create additional complexities and administrative burdens for exempt organizations with multiple unrelated business activities.
 The comment period for IRS Notice 2018-67 regarding section 512(a)(6) has closed, but look for the IRS to issue final regulations and procedures in the near future.

-If you have questions or concerns about this new code section, contact a tax professional from PBMares for further guidance by filling out the form below.
+If you have questions or concerns about this new code section, contact a tax professional from PBMares for further guidance.